Roof shingle: Asphalt shingles

 Left: Example of faster asphalt shingle wear along eaves due to channeled water running down the roof.
 Right: Severe shrinkage resulting in tearing away of entire tabs.
 Note the exposed nail heads.
 Water running down the roof can seep around the nails into the interior space.

 In the United States, fiberglass-based asphalt shingles are by far the most common roofing material used for residential roofing applications.
 In Europe, they are called bitumen roof shingles or tile strips, and are much less common.
-They are easy to install, relatively affordable, last 20 to 60 years and are recyclable in some areas.
+They are easy to install, relatively affordable, last 20 to 60 years, and are recyclable in some areas.
 Asphalt shingles come in numerous styles and colors.

 The protective nature of paper and fiberglass asphalt shingles primarily comes from the long-chain petroleum hydrocarbons, while wood shingles are protected by natural oils in the cellulose structure.
-Over time in the hot sun, these oils soften and when rain falls the oils are gradually washed out of the shingles.
+Over time in the hot sun, these oils soften, and when rain falls, the oils are gradually washed out of the shingles.
 During rain, more water is channeled along eaves and complex rooflines, and these are subsequently more prone to erosion than other areas.

-Eventually the loss of the oils causes asphalt shingle fibers to shrink and wood shingles to rot, exposing the nail heads under the shingles.
+Eventually, the loss of the oils causes asphalt shingle fibers to shrink and wood shingles to rot, exposing the nail heads under the shingles.
 Once the nail heads are exposed, water running down the roof can seep into the building around the nail shank, resulting in rotting of underlying roof building materials and causing moisture damage to ceilings and paint inside.

 Wood shingles

 Heinola Rural Parish church, in Heinola, Finland.
-It was completed in 1755 and built most likely by August Sorsa.
+It was completed in 1755 and was most likely built by August Sorsa.
 Close-up of the wooden shingle roof.
 The patterning is said to originate from Islamic architecture.

 Two basic types of wood shingles are called shingles and shakes.
 Wood shakes are typically longer and thicker than wood shingles.
 The main difference is in how they are made, with shingles always being sawn and shakes normally being split, at least on one side.
 A wood shake is often more textured, as it is split following the natural grain of the wood rather than sawn against it like the shingle.
 Untreated wood shingles and shakes have long been known as a fire hazard and have been banned in various places, particularly in urban areas where exterior, combustible building materials contribute to devastating fires known as conflagrations.
 Modern pressure-impregnated fire retardant treated wood shakes and shingles can achieve a Class B fire rating, and can achieve a Class A rating when used in conjunction with specially designed roof assemblies.

 The use of wooden roof shingles has existed in parts of the world with a long tradition of wooden buildings, especially Scandinavia, and Central and Eastern Europe.
 Nearly all the houses and buildings in colonial Chiloé were built with wood, and roof shingles were extensively employed in Chilota architecture.

 Japanese roof with shingles partly laid and the nail box.